 This knockout rat model was created at Sage Labs (now Horizon) in collaboration with the Michael J. Fox Foundation.
 The model carries a deletion of the Pink1 (PTEN-induced putative kinase 1) gene, which encodes a serine/threonine protein kinase.
 Homozygous Pink1 KO rats show both motor impairments and dopaminergic cell loss (Dave et al., 2014).

-Interestingly, Pink1 KO rats had more dopamine in the striatum than wild-type rats.
-Levels were elevated two- to threefold at eight months of age.
-Similarly, striatal serotonin levels were up two- to threefold.
+The effects of knocking out Pink1 on striatal dopamine remain uncertain.
+Dave et al. found Pink1 KO rats had more dopamine in the striatum than wild-type rats.
+Levels were elevated two- to threefold at eight months of age (Dave et al., 2014).
+However, Kelm-Nelson et al. reported a slight decrease at the same age, which correlated with slower traversals of the tapered balance beam (Kelm-Nelson et al., 2018).
+The authors speculate the inconsistent results may be due to differences in animal husbandry and/or experimental procedures.
+Dave et al. also found striatal serotonin levels were up two- to threefold.
 There were no significant differences in the turnover of either transmitter (Dave et al., 2014).
 Quantitative autoradiography revealed subtle changes in the density of dopaminergic receptor subtypes in the striatum.
 At six months of age, KO rats had a 26 percent increase in the D2 receptor and a 19 percent increase in the D3 receptor.
 Densities of the D1 receptor and the dopamine transporter were unchanged (Sun et al., 2013).

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.